Meister Eckhart Divinity School

 2. In the selection process of candidates for honorary degrees, preference is given to those who have served at least 10 to 15 years in the ministry.

 3. All aspects of the nomination process are confidential.
 Nominations may be submitted by any person or organization.
-However, each nomination must be endorsed by either the president or dean of meister eckhart divinity school.
-Every nomination must be accompanied: (a) by a curriculum vitae or résumé of the candidate; (b) a summary of the accomplishments or deeds for which the nominee would be honored; (c) supporting documentation.
+However, each nomination must be endorsed by either the president or dean of Meister Eckhart Divinity School.
+Every nomination must be accompanied:

-Note: Academic transcripts are records or listings of the course work a student has taken in order to achieve the requirements for being awarded the respective degree.
+Please note: Academic transcripts are records or listings of the course work a student has taken in order to achieve the requirements for being awarded a Degree.
 Such degree is then an earned degree, not an honorary degree.
-An honorary degree is awarded based on other, non-academic achievements and/or previously earned credits.
+An honorary degree is mostly awarded based on other, non-academic achievements and/or previously earned credits.
 Naturally, there are no transcripts for honorary degrees.

 4. The honorary degree committee makes its recommendations to the dean of the school, once all paperwork is complete and fees are paid in full.